apache/mynewt-site/docs/network/ble/bletiny_api.md

 ### Discover characteristics for each service on peer

 The following examples show how to find the characteristics for each service available on the peer device across connection-1.
-The start and end values depend on the specific services discovered using the previous command `b show svc`.
+The start and end values depend on the specific services discovered using the previous command `b show chr`.
 Continuing with the example above, you can discover the characteristics of the first service and display it using the following commands.

 ```hl_lines="1 2"
 b disc chr conn=1 start=1 end=5